Live From SF Sketchfest 2020

 I want to relieve you of a burden that you have by letting you know most people aren't thinking about you.

+This is true in general.
 Most people are thinking about themselves.

+There may be some.
 There may be some, I don't doubt.

-Not I need to find my luggage or what happened, you know,
+Not, I need to find my luggage, or what happened, you know,

 I have to go to the bathroom very badly.

 Maybe their first thought is, is Heidi okay?
+Is it cold in the cell phone?
+Lotta.

+I don't know.
+Is she circling around?
 So, Neil, let me understand.

 First,

-That was once true.
+that was once true

-if you were to park in the parking structure and then greet them and then walk them to the parking structure, that's one thing.
+if you if you were to park in the parking structure and then greet them and then walk them to the parking structure, that's one thing.

-Because you could get caught on this, you know, on the far side of the airport when they're walking out, which is not much different than waiting in the cell phone lot, lot, except you're adding to the traffic going around the airport.
+But this circling around until they arrive is not merely imprecise because you could get caught on this, you know, on the far side of the airport when they're walking out, which is not much different than waiting in the cell phone lot, except you're adding to the traffic going around the airport.

 There are risks to the scheme.

-May I at least congratulate you for being the first husband in a heterosexual relationship to say those words.
+May I at least congratulate you for being the first husband in a heterosexual relationship to say those words?

 To acknowledge that there are risks.
+There are risks.

 There may be flaws in the scheme.

 Now, you brought a spreadsheet, I'm sure.
+Let's take a look.

 I'm in love with the idea that Neil wargamed this thing out.